Grape phylloxera

 Impacts

-Australian grape production contributes significantly to Australia's economy, jobs and local communities, with about 1,000 growers producing table grapes.
-In 2015–2016 Australian table grape production was valued at $431 million with exports valued at $373 million.
-During the same financial year, over 5,000 wine grape growers grew grapes.
-Once made into wine at 2,300 wineries, export sales were valued at $2.56 billion in 2017.
-It is estimated that wine grapes contribute $40 billion to the Australian economy annually (Source: Plant Health Australia).
+Australian grape production contributes significantly to Australia's economy, jobs and local communities.
+In 2024–25, Australia's table grape production was valued at $874.9 million and exports were valued at $578.6 million, of which Queensland contributed 8% (Source: Australian horticulture statistics handbook 2024/25).
+During the same financial year, Australia exported 639 million litres of wine, valued at $2.48 billion.
+It is estimated that wine grapes contribute $51.3 billion annually to the Australian economy (Source: Wine Australia).

-There are no chemical or biological controls.
+There are no chemical or biological controls for this pest.
 Phylloxera control relies on complete removal of infested plants and replanting with resistant rootstocks, which is a costly exercise for affected growers.

 The presence of grape phylloxera would have trade implications for fresh fruit and other plant product exporters and propagation nurseries within Australia and internationally.

-Backyard growers of fruit producing and ornamental vines would also be affected.
+Backyard growers of fruit and ornamental vines would also be affected.

 How it is spread

-Movement of infested grapevine plant propagation material and other grape products used in winemaking such as fruit, unfiltered grape juice, marc and must (from pressing grapes) can spread phylloxera over long distances.
+- grape products used in winemaking, such as fruit, unfiltered grape juice, marc and must (from pressing grapes).

 - plant debris